 How to apply

-To apply please send the equal opportunities form (found on Charity Job ad at the bottom), a CV and cover letter to email@example.com with the headline ‘Trustee application’ and specifying ‘financial’ or ‘student organising’.
-Applications should be made before midnight on Sunday 27th September 2020.
+To apply please send the equal opportunities form (found at the bottom of the Charity Job ad), a CV and cover letter to firstname.lastname@example.org with the headline ‘Trustee application’ and specifying ‘financial’ or ‘student organising’.
+Applications should be made before midnight on Sunday 4th October 2020.
 Please mention how you meet the specified criteria and explain briefly how you can demonstrate the qualities outlined above.
-Interviews will be held in London or Manchester or via video conference w/c 5th October 2020.
-The first board meeting will be on 10th October 2020.
+Interviews will be held in London or Manchester or via video conference w/c 12th October 2020.